 Ambuja Neotia Vista – Local Transport

 - Walking: Plenty of shops, cafés, and bars along the main road, which has sidewalks, but is dangerous to cross.
 Wander around the backstreets for a glimpse of Indian suburban life.

 - Public Transport: Buses career along the main road at breakneck speeds but are of no use to tourists.
-The Kolkata Metro is also not practical, and won’t fully reach the airport and the surrounding areas until about mid-2021.
+The Kolkata Metro is also not practical, and won’t fully reach the airport and the surrounding areas until finished.

 - Taxis & Auto-rickshaws: Unmetered ‘taxis’ (which are just private cars) hang about outside.
 For something far cheaper, flag down a yellow taxi (with no air-conditioning) or blue-and-white one (with air-con).
 They have meters, but drivers need to be pressured into using them.
 Metered taxis and auto-rickshaws can be found at the junction about 200m up the street (turn right from the hotel doors).
 Rides can also be booked using Uber and Ola apps.
 Cycle-rickshaws are available for short trips.

 Ambuja Neotia Vista – What’s Nearby?